fc-io/Scout-REViewer-service/README.md

    This will   be used as default if the user does not provide one.
 2. update the file name in the `REV_REF_PATH` to match the reference file in your `host_data` folder

+SRS_PORT can be changed to set the port the service exposes.

 REV_CATALOG_PATH can be changed to point to a file in the `host_data` folder but this is not required.